Vascular and Vein Institute of the South

 Many women have uterine fibroids, but not all fibroids cause problems.
 If you have uterine fibroids that cause pelvic pain or fullness, you may benefit from treatment.
-At Vascular and Vein Institute of the South, the team performs uterine fibroid embolization (UFE), a nonsurgical fibroid treatment.
-They have locations in Germantown, North Millington, and Memphis in Tennessee, Oxford, and Senatobia in Mississippi, and West Memphis and Forest City in Arkansas.
-Call or book an appointment online today.
+We perform uterine fibroid embolization (UFE), a nonsurgical fibroid treatment.
+We have locations in Germantown, Millington, Memphis, Oxford, Grenada, Senatobia, West Memphis, and Forrest City.
+Call 1-833-4FIBROIDS or book an appointment online today.

 Uterine fibroid embolization (UFE) is a procedure that blocks the blood supply to uterine fibroids, causing them to shrink.
 Uterine fibroids are a common gynecological condition that affects women during their childbearing years.